algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 Plotting is an essential tool for visualizing and understanding important details of several algorithms and methods and is necessary for studies in various areas of computational science.
 For many languages, such as python, julia, and matlab, it is relatively straightforward to create simple plots for various types of data; however, for several other languages, like fortran, C/C++, and java, plotting can be a chore.
-Because the Algorithm Archive strives to be language agnostic, we do not want to favor any particular set of languages and have decided instead to output all data that needs plotting into a file format that cen easily be read in my various plotting scripts separate from the algorithm implementations.
+Because the Algorithm Archive strives to be language agnostic, we do not want to favor any particular set of languages and have decided instead to output all data that needs plotting into a file format that can easily be read in by various plotting scripts separate from the algorithm implementations.

 If you are implementing any algorithm in a language found on this page, you should be able to modify your existing code to allow for on-the-fly plotting.
-Otherwise, please use the language of your choice to write the initial language implementation and output the data to a file before using one of the scripts available here for plotting.
+Otherwise, please use the language of your choice to write the initial implementation and output the data to a file before using one of the scripts available here for plotting.

 This chapter aims to explain how to plot several different types of data and will be updated as more algorithms require more complex plotting schemes.
 Though many complex file formats exist, we will be mainly storing data for plotting in simple ASCII text.